 Reagan’s actual foreign policy decisions brought about undesirable consequences.
 His military buildup led to huge deficits.
 His support for Nicaraguan Contras undermined that country’s democracy and stability (and led to the Iran-Contra scandal, detailed below).
 His intervention in Afghanistan helped pave the way for the Taliban and al Qaeda.
 And his invasion of the tiny Caribbean island of Grenada, which included a mistaken bombing of a mental hospital, irked even US allies.

 He betrayed Americans’ trust with Iran-Contra

 Few episodes have represented a betrayal of the American trust to the degree of the Iran-Contra affair.
-In an attempt to free American hostages held by Lebanese terrorists and to support Nicaraguan Contras, his administration covertly sold weapons to Iran and funneled the proceeds to the Latin American rebels.
+In an attempt to free American hostages held by Lebanese terrorists and to support Nicaraguan Contras, Reagan’s administration covertly sold weapons to Iran and funneled the proceeds to the Latin American rebels.
 The former was both illegal – there was an embargo against shipping arms to Iran – and a violation of his campaign pledge not to negotiate with terrorists.
 The latter violated a Congressional ban against operations in Nicaragua.